Brain and Cognition

 The Amsterdam Research Centre for Gender and Sexuality (ARC-GS) offers an interdisciplinary forum for scientists and students to explore the themes of gender and sexuality in the social sciences.

 Along with the rise in international travel and globalisation, illnesses have become global as well.
 While increasing migration of medical staff and widespread distribution of medical technology can be observed, we can – paradoxically enough – also see a rise in the inequality in healthcare between countries.
-Research Priority Area Social Science and Global Health (SSGH) focuses on how to tackle these problems and organise adequate healthcare.
+The Social Science and Global Health research priority area (SSGH) focuses on how to tackle these problems and organise adequate healthcare.

 The Amsterdam Center for Health Communication (ACHC) strives to promote good health by conducting scientific research into effective communication.